altermo/nvim-lua-config/README.md

 > [!TIP]
 > In the README, some (really-useful) information are inside the code-block posing as lua-comments.

-# About the README (and tangling system)
-TODO, write.

 # Utility functions
 * `autocmd`: Creates an autocommand.
 * `map`: Creates a keymap.